pinskylab/kelpEVOL_fq_gz_processing/README.md

 Scripts with no suffix in the name can be used for both types of data

-To run scripts, you can either
+To run scripts, you can either:

 1. Clone this repo in your working dir AND use relative paths to the scripts

 ```sh
 git clone https://github.com/philippinespire/pire_fq_gz_processing.git
 ```
 OR

 2. Add the full path (to the directory which already includes all of them) before the script's name. **RECOMMENDED**

 ```sh
 #add this path when running scripts
 /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/<script's name>